satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Abstract

-Over the last decade, scientists, institutions, publishers and funding agencies have made tremendous strides in the way scientific research is disseminated and accessed.
-With the advent of open-access journals as well as the growing availability of articles freely available online, scientists face an expanding volume of scientific literature.
-Peer review is the primary means of filtering/screening this literature prior to publication in an effort to ensure quality and validity. … determines what gets published and where it gets published.
+Over the last decade, scientists, institutions, publishers and funding agencies have made advances in the way scientific research is disseminated and accessed.

+With the advent of

+open-access journals as well as the growing availability of articles freely available online,

+scientists face an expanding volume of scientific literature.

+Peer-reviewed scientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.

+Peer-reviewed scientific publications continue to be the primary mechanism for establishing precedence and credit for scientific research and dissemination of scientific information in … literature.

+Peer-reviewed scientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.

+Peer review is the primary means of filtering this literature prior to publication in an effort to ensure quality and validity.
 The current review process for scientific publications is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
 A reviewer is at best weakly acknowledged, often cannot access the information necessary to provide credible critique and works in isolation, which does not allow his or her opinion to evolve or be commented upon.
 There are too few reviewers provided with too little information who go unacknowledged, the quality of their reviews goes